kkita004/rshell/README.md

 kkita004@hammer.cs.ucr.edu$ echo testing &&     ; echo "will not appear"
 testing
 ```
+* Now supports piping and redirection!

+* Can chain any number of pipes and redirection at the same time
 ## Dependencies
 Uses the [`boost`](https://www.boost.org) library for trimming and tokenizing.
 Uses `C++11` features.